hazelcast/hazelcast/hazelcast-documentation/src/DataPartitioning.md

 ## Data Partitioning

 As you read in the [Sharding in Hazelcast section](#sharding-in-hazelcast), Hazelcast shards are called Partitions.
-Partitions are memory segments, where each of those segments can contain hundreds or thousands of data entries depending on the memory capacity of your system.
+Partitions are memory segments, where each of those segments can contain hundreds or thousands of data entries, depending on the memory capacity of your system.

 By default, Hazelcast offers 271 partitions.
 When you start a node, that nose owns those 271 partitions.
 The following illustration shows the partitions in a single node Hazelcast cluster.